 Janet O'Connell BSc Hons; MBACP (Accred) Counsellor/Psychotherapist & Supervisor

 Hello, I'm Janet.
-I am an experienced, accredited therapist who can support you if you are feeling anxious, sad, lost or overwhelmed.
+Qualified for 16 years, I am an experienced, accredited therapist who can support you if you are feeling anxious, sad, lost or overwhelmed.
 I can help you to work through present difficulties and/or distressing events from your past.

 My clients find me to be friendly, approachable and down to earth.
 I'm very happy for you to contact me to ask any questions and find out more about counselling and how I work, before deciding if you want to make an appointment.

 I currently have limited availability via Skype or Zoom.
-Monday-Thursday 9am-2pm.
+Monday-Thursday 9am-3pm.

 Talking to a counsellor can help you if you are struggling with anxiety, stress or depression.